Want to Finish Your Book, or Blog Regularly?

 3. Your Writing Ritual Builds a Fairy Beacon

-Many folks (way smarter than me) have written volumes on why ritual persists throughout history.
+Many folks (way smarter than me) have written volumes that answer this one question:

-Yet I feel compelled to sully the canon by adding something trite but true:
+I feel compelled to sully the canon by adding one trite but true explanation:

 And your internal creative fairies are drawn to fun like butterflies to Milkweed.